DynamoDS/DynamoDictionary_React/public/data/README.md

 The *public/data* directory consists of the following JSON and XML files:

-- **Revit_Library.xml**\
+- **Node_Library.xml**\
     This XML file contains the information regarding the hierarchy of all the nodes in the library in a nested format along with their input/output types, list icons and search tags.
 - **Dynamo_Nodes_Documentation.json**\
     This JSON file contains the metadata regarding all the general nodes used in Dynamo.
 - **Dynamo_Nodes_Revit.json**\
-    This JSON file contains the metadata regarding all the revit nodes used in Dynamo.
+    This JSON file contains the metadata regarding all the revit nodes used in Dynamo, it is later compiled into the Node_Library.xml file.

 The *public/data/EXAMPLES* directory consists of images and sample graphs related to all the nodes in the following structure:
 ```